 7. Fly off-peak

 If you haven’t purchased your ticket yet (what are you thinking?) there are, surprisingly, some deals left to be had, especially if you fly on Thanksgiving Day or the Friday after.
 These are two of the slowest and cheapest days of the year to fly.
-Here are some tips for finding cheap flights for Thanksgiving and while we’re at it, for Christmas, too.
+Here are some tips for finding cheap flights for the holidays.
 TIP: If you want to greatly reduce your risk of being delayed, take the first flight of the day out.
 Planes and crew are usually at the destination already so you don’t have to wait for any of them coming in from another location.

 8. Upgrade your seat and state of mind